DavidAwad/WebregSync/README.md

 WebregSync
 ==========
+## For Rutgers Students

-bookmarklet to scrape the webreg HTML, should pop out a file that you save in a test editor as a ".ical" suffix.
+This is a Chrome bookmarklet to scrape the webreg HTML, should pop out a file that you can save in a text editor with a ".ical" filetype.
 Export that file to Google Calendar and there you go.
-This is the first working version.
-More or less a beta for the summer session.
-It also doesn't have locations working yet.
-Getting there.
-Thanks, feel free to fork and give suggestions.
+This is the third working version.